pomf/pomf/README.md

 ## Configuring

 The majority of settings are in `static/includes/settings.inc.php`.
-Read the comments in that file for more information.

-For file size configuration, there is no server-side verification: we assume that PHP and Nginx provide ample protection in this department.
-There is, however, client-side configuration for max size, the `data-max-size` attribute on the file input in `pages/upload_form.swig`.
+For file size configuration, open `Gruntfile.js` in an editor and modify the `max_upload_size` value.
+The value is expressed in mebibytes (MiB).
+Run `grunt` again to rebuild the pages for the changes to take effect.

+If you intend to allow uploading files larger than 2 MB, you may also need to increase POST size limits in `php.ini` and webserver configuration.
+For PHP, modify `upload_max_filesize` and `post_max_size` values.
+The configuration option for nginx webserver is `client_max_body_size`.

-Make sure to disable PHP from being executed on the file download domain/directory (e.g., `a.pomf.example`), otherwise an attacker can upload a malicious `.php` file and execute it on your server.
+A best practice is to disable executing `.php` files on the `POMF_URL` domain for uploaded files.
+This assures that a malicious user cannot execute arbitrary PHP code on the server.

 ### Apache